-In 1928 Sergei and Elisabeth Bortkiewicz moved to Paris for a period of six months.
-In April 1929 they moved again, this time to their beloved Berlin.
-Shortly before his leave to Berlin Bortkiewicz asked the composer Joseph Marx (1888-1964) in vain to help to find a position as pianoteacher in Vienna.
+On 6 April 1929 Sergei and Elisabeth Bortkiewicz left Vienna and moved to their beloved Berlin.
+Shortly before his leave to Berlin Bortkiewicz asked the composer Joseph Marx (1888-1964) in vain to help him to find a position as pianoteacher in Vienna.
 In 1928 one of Bortkiewicz’s high points in his pianoworks was published: Ein Roman für Klavier opus 35.
 This is a cycle of eight pianopieces which form together a story: ‘Begegnung’, ‘Plauderei’, ‘Erwachende Liebe’, ‘Auf dem Ball’, ‘Enttäuschung’, ‘Vorwürfe’, ‘Ein Brief’ and ‘Höchstes Glück’.

 In a letter dated 21 April 1933 Bortkiewicz wrote to Hugo van Dalen: “After the Hitler revolution allmost all opera producers, many orchestra directors and others have been removed and now new people have come in with whom I must negotiate again regarding my opera. […] Dear friend, forgive me my incessant complaining and asking.
 You are an angel and you understand how difficult, how unpleasant it feels to me to keep begging.
 If I did not have my poor wife, I would have put an end to my life long ago. […] Although I have a good reputation in Germany, I still am a foreigner and now one is looked upon very unfavorably if one is not a genuine German, and there are even fewer opportunities for any position […]”.
 Bortkiewicz was persecuted by the Nazi’s and his name struck off programs, so that he preferred to return to Vienna in 1933.